 Will I feel the EVO ICL in my eye?

-No. The EVO ICL lens is placed inside of the eye, behind the iris and in front of the natural lens.
+No. The EVO ICL lens is placed inside of the eye, behind the iris, and in front of the natural lens.
 You won’t be able to feel it as you can feel contact lenses.

 What are the risks of EVO ICL?

-EVO ICL is FDA-approved and has been clinically proven to be a safe vision correction procedure for patients who have nearsightedness with or without astigmatism.
-However, there are risks associated with any surgical procedure.
+All patients are different thus, risks can vary.
 Your eye surgeon will go over potential risks and side effects during your consultation.
 Working with an experienced ophthalmology team is the best way to achieve a favorable outcome from your eye surgery.

 Schedule Your Consultation

-If you live in the Los Angeles area and are interested in achieving sharp, clear vision without the hassle of glasses or contact lenses, you need to learn more about EVO ICL.
 Contact us to schedule a free consultation with experienced eye surgeon Dr. Rajesh Khanna.
 Dr. Khanna is the ophthalmologist of choice for patients in Beverly Hills, Westlake Village, and throughout the LA area.

-1 Martínez-Plaza E, López-Miguel A, López-de la Rosa A, et al. Effect of the EVO+ Visian Phakic Implantable Collamer Lens on Visual Performance and Quality of Vision and Life, Am J Ophthalmol 2021;226:117-125.
+1 Martínez-Plaza E, López-Miguel A, López-de la Rosa A, et al. Effect of the EVO+ Phakic Implantable Collamer Lens on Visual Performance and Quality of Vision and Life, Am J Ophthalmol 2021;226:117-125.
 Available: https://pubmed.ncbi.nlm.nih.gov/33577790/.
 Accessed September 12, 2023.

 2 Parkhurst GD, Psolka M, Kezirian GM.
-Phakic Intraocular Lens Implantation in United States Military Warfighters: A Retrospective Analysis of Early Clinical Outcomes of the Visian ICL.
+Phakic Intraocular Lens Implantation in United States Military Warfighters: A Retrospective Analysis of Early Clinical Outcomes of the ICL.
 J Refract Surg.
 2011;27(7):473-481.
 Available: https://pubmed.ncbi.nlm.nih.gov/21243974/.
 Accessed September 12, 2023.

 3 Parkhurst GD.
 A prospective comparison of phakic collamer lenses and wavefront-optimized laser-assisted in situ keratomileusis for correction of myopia.
 Clin Ophthalmol.
 2016;10:1209-1215.
 Available: https://pubmed.ncbi.nlm.nih.gov/27418804/.
 Accessed September 12, 2023.

-4 Packer M. Evaluation of the EVO/EVO+ Sphere and Toric Visian ICL: Six month results from the United States Food and Drug Administration clinical trial.
+4 Packer M. Evaluation of the EVO/EVO+ Sphere and Toric ICL: Six month results from the United States Food and Drug Administration clinical trial.
 Clinical Ophthalmology.
 2022;16:1541-53.
 Available: https://pubmed.ncbi.nlm.nih.gov/35645557/.
 Accessed September 12, 2023.

 5 Packer M. The Implantable Collamer Lens with a central port: review of the literature.
 Clin Ophthalmol.
 2018;12:2427-2438.
 Available: https://pubmed.ncbi.nlm.nih.gov/30568421/.
 Accessed September 12, 2023.